- Full-time: 3-4 Years

 In addition to these classes, students will be required to work on their thesis, and will meet regularly with their supervisor to this end.
 By the end of this stage, students will be expected to have formulated clear research questions and identified appropriate theoretical and methodological frameworks for addressing these questions.

 As most students will enter the DPhil programme as Probationer Research Students (PRS), they will be expected to gather materials and draft a research proposal for transfer to DPhil Status between their third and fourth term in Oxford.
 Assuming the normal three-year programme, we expect students to complete the transfer interview by the end of their fourth term.
 Most students successfully transfer in the third term.
-Details of the Transfer of Status process can be found in the DPhil Graduate Studies Handbook [PDF].

-Stage 2 usually occurs in year 2 for Full-time students and years 3 and 4 for students on the part-time programme.
+Stage 2 usually occurs in Year 2 for full-time students and Years 3 and 4 for students on the part-time programme.